-For the year ended December 31, 2021, stock option compensation in the amount of \$81,783 (December 31, 2020: \$91,036) received by key management personnel were recorded as capital reserve on the Consolidated Statement of Financial Position (Note 12 and Note 15).
-They were also included in the consulting and salaries expenses accounts (Note 16) in the Consolidated Statement of Comprehensive Income (Loss).
+For the period ended March 31, 2021, stock option compensation in the amount of \$81,783 (March 31, 2022: nil) received by key management personnel were recorded as capital reserve on the Condensed Consolidated Interim Statements of Financial Position (Note 13).
+They were also included in the consulting and salaries expenses accounts (Note 15) in the Condensed Consolidated Interim Statements of Comprehensive Income (Loss).

-As of December 31, 2021, the total number of options held by directors and officers of the Company was 4,675,000 units.
-As of December 31, 2020, the total number of outstanding warrants and options held by directors and officers of the Company was 500,000 units and 4,375,000 units, respectively.
+As of March 31, 2022, the total number of outstanding options held by directors and officers of the Company was 4,375,000 (March 31, 2021: 4,975,000).

-During the years ended December 31, 2021 and 2020, the Company paid legal fees in the amounts of \$11,848 and \$2,546, respectively, to a company where one director has ownership interests.
-These amounts were recorded in professional fees (Note 16) in the Consolidated Statement of Comprehensive Income (Loss).
+During the three- month period ended March 31, 2022, the Company paid legal fees in the amounts of \$18,114 to a company where one director has ownership interests (March 31, 2021: nil).
+These amounts were recorded in professional fees (Note 15) in the Condensed Consolidated Statement of Comprehensive Loss.